10T4/krakensploit/README.md

 ## Introduction

-Multitool Pentest is a versatile tool designed to simplify and streamline penetration testing by combining several popular security tools into a single, user-friendly interface.
+Krakentool is a versatile tool designed to simplify and streamline penetration testing by combining several popular security tools into a single, user-friendly interface.
 Whether you're a professional pentester or a security enthusiast, this tool provides a comprehensive range of features to scan, discover, and exploit vulnerabilities in your networks and web applications.

 ---